syncfusion-content/wpf-docs/wpf/TimePicker/SfTimeSelector.md

 ## Change the MinuteCell Template

 We can change the minute selector template by using the [MinuteCellTemplate](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTimeSelector~MinuteCellTemplate.html) property.
-In that, we can add any image, icon or text with the minute values.
+In that, we can add like image, icon or text with the minute values.

 {% highlight xaml %}